Having trouble getting auto insurance? Don’t despair, you may have one last resort: insurance from the Facility Association.

 How does Facility Association insurance work?

 Facility Association insurance is available through any licensed insurance professional.
-That company will handle any claims or other administrative tasks just as they do with any insurance policy.
+The insurance company will handle any claims or other administrative tasks just as they do with any other insurance policy.

 The biggest difference between Facility Association insurance and traditional insurance is the cost because drivers are considered high risk.
 This additional risk makes them more costly for insurance companies to cover; therefore, high-risk drivers pay higher premiums.